Glossary term

 What Investors Should Not Assume

-Risk-on does not mean the market is safe.
-It does not mean prices are reasonable, and it does not guarantee that a rally will continue.
-It simply means investors, in aggregate, appear more willing to own assets with higher perceived risk.
+Risk-on does not mean risk has disappeared.
+It does not mean prices are reasonable.
+It does not mean every aggressive investment belongs in a portfolio.
+It simply means investors, in aggregate, are acting more willing to own assets with higher perceived risk.

 The Bottom Line